mariahussain9098/Feedback-Form-Frontend/README.md

   - Register and log in to the application.
   - Submit feedback for their courses.
   - View feedback submission confirmation.

+  - In Signup the Student Id Range must be SMIT101 - 10000
+  - In Feedback form fill all the fields, otherwise you get error.

 - **Admin Role:**
   - Log in with admin credentials.